 - Medical expenses related to the work-related injury or illness

 - Pain and suffering

 - Loss of consortium

 - Lost wages due to an inability to work

-While law often imposes limits on worker’s compensation benefits, injured railroad workers may be entitled to damages, including medical expenses and wage replacement, for life.
+While the law often imposes limits on worker’s compensation benefits, injured railroad workers may be entitled to damages, including medical expenses and wage replacement, for life.
 Furthermore, if chemical solvent exposure leads to death, surviving family members also may have a claim for wrongful death.

-Let a Railroad Injury Attorney Help
+Let a New York Railroad Injury Attorney Help With Your Exposure Claim

 Engaging the assistance of legal counsel may be crucial to your ability to effectively bring New York railroad industrial solvent exposure claims.
 An experienced railroad injury attorney may be able to gather evidence, consult medical professionals, and help you build a strong claim for damages.
 By proving a correlation between your chemical exposure on the job and your medical condition, legal counsel may be able to pursue your claims under FELA.